Beyond Theory brand images

 Why is employee engagement so important?

 Imagine a situation where two thirds of your production machines were not fully operational.
 No doubt you would want to correct this as soon as possible.
-The same goes for people too - statistics consistently show that levels of high employee engagement remain stubbornly low.
-Poor employee engagement means lower levels of productivity.
+The same goes for people too – statistics consistently show that levels of high employee engagement remain stubbornly low.
+Poor employee engagement means lower productivity.
 Profitability suffers.

 What does employee engagement deliver?